 Any exhibitor wishing to lodge an objection must do so in writing and must deliver it to the Secretary within an hour of the Judge’s decision being given.
 Such objections must be accompanied by a deposit of £20 and will be considered by the Council and their decision shall be final.
 The deposit will be returned if the objection is sustained.
 Any complaints should be passed to the Chief Horse Steward to deal with.

 Following the judge’s decision in each class and special award, winning exhibitors will be handed vouchers for their prize money.
-First and second prize winners are asked to appear in the Grand Parade in the Main Ring.
-Third and fourth prize winners may join the Grand Parade if they wish.
-Prize money will be paid in cash at the Treasurer’s caravan, on presentation of prize money vouchers, following the Parade, except where an objection has been lodged but not yet resolved.
+Prize money will be paid in cash at the Treasurer’s caravan, on presentation of prize money vouchers, except where an objection has been lodged but not yet resolved.
 Please note that all prize money not collected on the day will be forfeited.

 All trophies will be available for collection at the Secretary’s marquee after the Grand Parade.
 They will be held by the winner for one year but will remain the property of the Society and must be returned as directed by the Secretary.